-2.3.2.
+2.3.1.
 EMEP grid squares

-Emissions by EMEP 50 km x 50 km grid square are reported to the UNECE and used in models of long-range air pollution.
+Every five years, emissions by EMEP 50 km x 50 km grid square are reported to the UNECE and used in models of long-range air pollution.
+The last reporting took place in 2012 and the next will be in 2017.
 The emissions are allocated to grid squares as follows:

 - Emissions from large point sources are allocated directly to the appropriate squares.
 From 2000, this also includes emissions from offshore petroleum activities. - Emissions at sea from national sea traffic and offshore petroleum activities (before 2000) are allocated to squares on the basis of a detailed analysis of 1993 activity data (Flugsrud and Rypdal 1996).
-The 1993 emissions are projected using national emission trends for each of the categories fishing, other sea traffic, flaring, other combustion, and other emissions in the petroleum sector. - The remaining emissions in each municipality are allocated to squares according to the proportion of the area of the municipality in each square.
+The 1993 emissions are projected using national emission trends for each of the categories fishing, other sea traffic, flaring, other combustion, and other emissions in the petroleum sector.

+• The remaining emissions in each municipality are allocated to squares according to the proportion of the area of the municipality in each square.